nextapps-de/mikado/README.md

 <code>Score = Sum<sub>test</sub>(self_ops / max_ops) / test_count * 1000</code>

-The maximum possible score is 1000, that requires a library to be best in each category.
+The maximum possible score is 1000, that requires a library to be best in each category.<br>
 Read more about this test <a href="bench/">here</a>.

 <a name="api"></a>
 ## API Overview